 Stocks also earn you cash through dividends.
 Dividends are earnings that you receive, usually quarterly – meaning every three months, just for owning the stocks.
 Not all companies pay dividends.

-Hopefully you’re starting to see how the snowball works.
+Hopefully you’re starting to see how the snowball works and how to become a millionaire by leveraging this principle.

 What Is Real Estate Investing?